Non-stop flights to Seoul (ICN)

 Doha is the only city in Qatar with direct flights to Seoul.
 From Doha, direct flights are offered by Qatar Airways (Oneworld).

-Flights from Russia to Seoul
+Flights from Saudi Arabia to Seoul

 Flights from Singapore to Seoul